briankoser/sfc-listeners-guide/episodes/0034-lost-part-2.md

 recommendation_reason: Not as bad as its reputation, but mostly a rehash of previous topics like if "greatest show ever" is objective or subjective.
 ---
 # Opening
-Stan Lee Quote of the Week: Ben mentioned Joel Osteen during his last sermon <q class="archivist inline">Yes, not Stan Lee or a quote</q>
+Stan Lee Quote of the Week: Ben mentioned Joel Osteen during his last sermon {% arc %}Yes, not Stan Lee or a quote{% endarc %}